sendgridlabs/loaderio-docs/source/tests/creating.md

 - **HTTP Headers**: if your app needs special [HTTP headers][wp-headers] to be sent, you can specify them here.
 The header name (e.g. `Content-Type`) goes in the left box, and the value (e.g. `application/json`) in the right box.
 Click the "+" button to add more.
 - **GET Options**: You can add key/value pairs in these input boxes, and they will be URL-encoded and added to the query string of your URL.
 - **POST Options**: You can add either key/value pairs in the key/value boxes, just like with GET Options.
 These will be encoded and sent in the request body, the same as if a user filled out a form and submitted it.
 You can also provide the raw body text by selecting "BODY" and typing in the text area.
-- **Payload File**: if you have a large JSON blob that you want to use as the POST body, put it at a public URL and enter that URL in the box labeled "Enter the URL".
-When you run the test, loader.io will download the file and use it as the request body (see [Payload File][payload-file]).
+- **Payload File**: You can use a specially-formatted JSON file to pass varying data on each request.
+Craft your [payload file][payload-file], put it at a public URL, and enter that URL in the box labeled "Enter the URL".
+When you run the test, loader.io will download the file, parse it, and use the data in the request body.
+See [payload files][payload-file] for more details on the format.

 ---------------------